OpenLiberty/start.openliberty.io/src/main/resources/templates/readme/README.txt

 </#if>
 <#if buildType == "gradle">
-2) If you selected Gradle as your build tool, then open a command line session, navigate to the installation directory, and run `gradlew libertyStart` to start the default server.
+2) If you selected Gradle as your build tool, then open a command line session, navigate to the installation directory, and run `gradlew libertyDev` to start the default server.
 When complete, you will see the necessary features installed from the installFeature task and the message "server is ready to run a smarter planet."
 </#if>